Codenomicon/defensics-contrib/external-instrumentation/README.markdown

 ## Client testing ##

+Fuzzing client software with network protocols has a specific set of challenges.
+The test harness described here runs on the client device and works with Defensics through its external instrumentation mechanism.
+Properly configured, the test harness allows for automated testing of client software with meaningful detection of errors.

+### Background ###

 When testing a client-role application (such as a web browser or command line client like cURL or mpg123), The fuzzer is set up to wait for an incoming connection rather than